giannilmbd/dynare/doc/manual/source/the-model-file.rst

 Dynare employs a user-specified `simulation_method` to compute the impulse response function (IRF) for observable variables with respect to the structural shocks.
-Currently, only stochastic simulations based on the perturbation method are supported and it is advised to fine-tune the perturbation approximation as much as possible for optimal results (see :ref:`stoch-sol-simul` for guidance).
+Currently, only stochastic simulations based on the perturbation method are supported, and it is advised to fine-tune the perturbation approximation as much as possible for optimal results (see :ref:`stoch-sol-simul` for guidance).